Fidelity Review – Is it the best broker for UK Investors in 2025?

 As a long-term user of Fidelity that can lead to frustrations when using what is otherwise a good platform.
 However, like many online consumer websites (such as Amazon) familiarity with them eventually mitigates some of the earlier user-frustrations and since its original redesign back in 2018, a number of improvements have been noted.
 Fidelity continues to be one of the most competitive platforms in terms of cost which I discuss in the next couple of sections and it is for that reason that many users will learn to live with some of the online frustrations which you hope will be ironed out in time.

-Fidelity Investment ISA account summary
+Fidelity Stocks and Shares ISA summary

-The Fidelity Investment ISA* is supported by more than 45 years of experience in the investment market with over 1 million customers in the UK.
+The Fidelity Stocks and Shares ISA* is supported by more than 45 years of experience in the investment market with over 1 million customers in the UK.
 It is quick and easy to open a Fidelity Investment ISA with access to investments 24/7 by telephone or online.
 Fidelity also offers a Fidelity Junior ISA where investments can be made for a child's future.
 The list of charges that apply to the Fidelity ISA are shown below.
 However, Fidelity's ISA charges compare favourably to other ISA providers, particularly if you have between £10,000 and £100,000 invested.

 While not necessarily the cheapest they remain very competitive across this range of portfolio size.
 This is attractive because many platforms are only attractive to either high value or low-value portfolios.
 In this instance, as your portfolio grows in size with each annual ISA subscription it becomes advisable to move fund providers if you want to keep costs competitive.
 Fidelity's charges make that less of an issue plus they do not charge an exit fee if you wish to transfer your Stocks and Shares ISA to another provider at a later date.